 While at Purchase, Joe organized the Faculty Union chapter and was its president for a number of years, served a term on the statewide union executive board, served a couple of terms as presiding officer of the college faculty, represented the college faculty on the statewide academic senate and was head of the Division of Social Science (Anthropology, Economics, Political Science, Sociology and Women’s Studies) for six years.
 Currently he is retired (Emeritus Professor of Sociology), a sometime lawyer (JD Pace University) and reading as much 19th and early 20th century literature as he can while otherwise enjoying life in the City.

-Meg Chapman joined Ethical Culture in 2000.
+Meg joined Ethical Culture in 2000.
 She was elected to the board in 2007.
 Meg was elected as Board President in June 2014.
 Her interests in the society lie in promoting activism through educational programs and the engagement of families and children with ethics.
-She is chair of the Sunday School Committee, the Sunday Charities Committee and has served as co-chair of the Sunday Programs Committee.
-She has also participated in the Ethical Action Committee and the Advocacy Forum.
-She is a practicing architect and brings that experience to the Board.
+She is chair of the Youth and Families and Sunday Charities subcommittees and has served as co-chair of the Sunday Programs Committee.
+She has also participated in the Ethical Action Committee and the Advocacy Forum, and presently serves on the Social Service Board (SSB).

 Meg was born in New York City, was raised in Massachusetts and returned to New York after seven years in New Haven with a BA and Master of Architecture from Yale University.
 She lives in New York with her husband Mo Malekshahi and daughter Clara.

 Andra was elected president of the New York Society for Ethical Culture at the Board meeting of June 11, 2007 and served until June 2014.